angryziber/kotlin-jooby-svelte-template/README.md

 **Note:** I no longer use this template for new projects:
 * For Kotlin with coroutines on server-side I have created [Klite](https://github.com/angryziber/klite) framework (it also contains a sample project)
 * On the client side I still use Svelte with the same structure as here, but built by Vite instead of Snowpack.
-It's lighter and easier to configure.
+It does the same, but lighter and easier to configure.
+Switching is easy.

 ---